 CONTACT EMAIL: email@example.com

 Dr. Caban is working on a personal project in memory of her mother who lost her battle with cancer in April 2012.
 She is working with Director Joe Negron on a documentary film featuring her mother’s story as a battered woman that migrated in the 1960’s from Puerto Rico to New York City.
-The documentary “La Casa de Maria Contra la Violencia Domestica” will premiere in the Fall of 2018.
+The documentary “La Casa de Maria Contra la Violencia Domestica” will premiere in the Spring of 2022.
 It will share the story of how Dr. Caban visits her mother’s Puerto Rican childhood roots and seeks to fix the retirement home that her mother Maria never had the chance to enjoy.
 Dr. Caban’s dream is to develop a cultural arts cafe in her mother’s former home to share domestic violence awareness events with the local women of Toa Alta, Puerto Rico.
 CASA DE MARIA INFORMATION

 HUMANITARIAN RESEARCH: GUATEMALAN ORPHANS